-- 1. In order to remain an active member of the State Bar, respondent was required to complete 25 hours of minimum continuing legal education ("MCLE") during the period February 1, 2010, through January 31, 2013 (the "compliance period"). - 2.
-On January 25, 2013, respondent reported under penalty of perjury to the State Bar that he was in compliance with the MCLE requirements and, in particular, that he had completed his MCLE during the compliance period. - 3.
-In fact, respondent had not completed any hours of MCLE within the compliance period. - 4.
-When respondent reported to the State Bar under penalty of perjury that he was in compliance with the MCLE requirements, respondent was grossly negligent in not knowing he had not completed the MCLE during the compliance period as required. - 5.
-Subsequently, respondent completed the required MCLE hours and paid a \$75 penalty after the compliance period and MCLE audit.
+- 1. As a member of the State Bar, Respondent was required to complete 25 hours of minimum continuing legal education ("MCLE") during the period commencing on or about February 1, 2010, and ending on or about January 31, 2013 (the "compliance period"). - 2.
+On July 1, 2013, Respondent reported under penalty of perjury to the State Bar that she was in compliance with the MCLE requirements, and, in particular, that she had completed her MCLE during the compliance period. - 3.
+Respondent provided proof that she completed only 7.5 hours of MCLE courses within the compliance period.

-CONCLUSION OF LAW:
+CONCLUSIONS OF LAW:

-6. By reporting to the State Bar under penalty of perjury that respondent was in full compliance with the MCLE requirements, respondent by gross negligence committed an act involving moral turpitude, dishonesty or corruption in willful violation of Business and Professions Code section 6106.
+4. By reporting under penalty of perjury to the State Bar that she was in compliance with the MCLE requirements when she was grossly negligent in not knowing that she was not in compliance with the MCLE requirements, Respondent by gross negligence committed an act involving moral turpitude, dishonesty or corruption in wilful violation of Business and Professions Code, section 6106.